Get insider access

 Business

 The ASUS ROG Zephyrus G14 (2022) is a 14-inch gaming laptop.
-It has an AMD Ryzen 9 6900HS CPU, and you can choose between an AMD Radeon 6700S or 6800S discrete GPU.
+It's available with an AMD Ryzen 7 6800HS or Ryzen 9 6900HS CPU paired with an AMD Radeon 6700S or 6800S discrete GPU.
 Memory and storage max out at 32GB and 1TB, respectively.
-There's a single display option: a 16:10 QHD (2560 x 1600) IPS panel with a 120Hz refresh rate and FreeSync variable refresh rate support.
+There are two display options: a 144Hz FHD+ or a 120Hz QHD+ panel; both support FreeSync variable refresh rate support to reduce screen tearing.
 It has a 720p webcam, Wi-Fi 6E wireless connectivity, and a 76Wh battery.
-Ports include two USB-As, two USB-Cs, an HDMI, a MicroSD card reader, and a 3.5mm headphone jack.
-The USB-C supports charging and video output, but not Thunderbolt 4 or USB4.
-A firmware update is expected to add USB4 support, though it's still in development at the time of writing.
-You can see our unit's specifications and the available configuration options in the Differences Between Variants section below.
+Ports include two USB-As, two USB-Cs, an HDMI, a MicroSD card reader, and a 3.5 mm headphone jack.
+The USB-Cs support charging and video output, but not Thunderbolt 4 or USB4.

 Our Verdict